simphotonics/benchmark_runner/README.md

 A typical console output is shown above.
 The following colours and coding are used:
-* The first columns shows the micro-benchmark runtime.
+* The first column shows the micro-benchmark runtime.
 * The labels of asynchronous benchmarks and groups are marked with an hour-glass symbol.
 * The *mean* and the histogram block containing the *mean*